-Square root and Cube roots are one of the most important topics in Maths, especially for class 8 students.
-To find the square root of any number we need to find a number which when multiplied twice by itself gives the original number.
+Square root and Cube roots are the most important topics in Maths, especially for class 8 students.
+To find the square root of any number, we need to find a number which when multiplied twice by itself gives the original number.
 Similarly, to find the cube root of any number we need to find a number which when multiplied three times by itself gives the original number.

 Square Root and Cube Root Table